-Traditionally, all of our High School’s graduates continue their educations at four-year colleges and universities across the nation.
-Academic excellence, therefore, is central to our mission.
-In a high school where the average class size is 12, and the student-to-teacher ratio is 8:1, the opportunity for students to thrive intellectually under the close guidance of skilled teachers is the norm.
+Typically, all of our High School graduates continue their education at four-year colleges and universities across the nation.
+The active pursuit of knowledge is central to our mission.
+In a high school where the average class size is 10, and the student-to-teacher ratio is 9:1, the opportunity for students to thrive intellectually under the close guidance of skilled teachers is the norm.

 In addition to a rigorous curriculum, our students’ preparation for college includes extracurricular activities that promote discipline, responsibility, and teamwork.
 The school-wide focus on ethics and values encourages our students to develop strong moral standards.

 Academic challenge, extracurricular opportunity, and participation in a supportive community – these characterize the SCDS experience.
 We send forth into society independent, self-confident young adults who become leaders in their communities and beyond.

 Sacramento Country Day School provides a challenging, comprehensive college-preparatory experience to students, from a variety of backgrounds, who demonstrate strong academic potential and good character.
 Within a community that affirms positive human relationships and sincere respect for others, SCDS nurtures in students the qualities of self-confidence, creativity, integrity, and responsibility.